terrimporter/SCVUR_16S_metabarcode_pipeline/README.md

 Reads are dereplicated (only unique sequences are retained) using VSEARCH v2.13.6 from bioconda (Rognes et al., 2016).

-Denoised exact sequence variants (ESVs) are generated using USEARCH v11.0.667 with the unoise3 algorithm (Edgar, 2016).
-This step removes any PhiX contamination, putative chimeric sequences, sequences with predicted errors, and rare sequences.
-This step produces zero-radius OTUs (Zotus) also referred to commonly as amplicon sequence variants (ASVs), ESVs, or 100% operational taxonomic unit (OTU) clusters.
+Denoised exact sequence variants (ESVs) are generated using VSEARCH with the unoise3 algorithm (Edgar, 2016).
+This step removes any PhiX contamination, sequences with predicted errors, and rare sequences.
+This step also produces zero-radius OTUs (Zotus) also referred to commonly as amplicon sequence variants (ASVs), ESVs, or 100% operational taxonomic unit (OTU) clusters.
 Here, we define rare sequences to be sequence clusters containing only one or two reads (singletons and doubletons) and these are removed as 'noise'.
+Putative chimeric sequences are then removed using the uchime3_denovo algorithm in VSEARCH.

 An ESV table that tracks read number for each ESV in each sample is generated with VSEARCH.